maprpartners/citibike/README.md

 Step 2: Create a MapR Sandbox in the same subnet where the K8s workers are in

     Go to https://tinyurl.com/y9jwz885

+    Minimal required parameters are: KeyName, and VpcSubentid(this is the same subnet id where your K8s workers are in, use Subnet0)

 Step 4: Configure K8s client on MapR Sandbox